 DOT Approval Case Study: Upper Tampa Bay Trail Phase IV (FDOT)

-Specifying PermaTrak for a DOT project or project requiring DOT approval is absolutely possible - it really comes down to determining what is desired (what the owner wants) and then designing the boardwalk system and technical specifications to meet that requirement.
+Specifying PermaTrak for a DOT project or a project requiring DOT approval is entirely possible.
+The key is determining the owner's requirements and then designing the boardwalk system and technical specifications to meet those needs.